tobspr/RenderPipeline/README.md

 the user can focus on making the game, and not the graphics.

 This pipeline is still in developement, feel free to join :)
+Thanks especially to rdb and all the others for support & help!

 ### Setup
 You can find the wiki & instructions how to setup the pipeline at